MONUMENT VALLEY - VALLEY OF THE GODS, MYSTERY VALLEY, SLOT CANYON - APRIL 16-21, 2019

 You will either pay the guide companies upon arrival or California Photography Workshops directly.

-PAYPAL FOR WORKSHOP TUITION:
+PAYPAL FOR WORKSHOP TUITION.

-OR PAY BELOW - Scroll down for former student discount.
+Scroll down for former student discount.

 WHAT TO BRING -Any cameras you think you might use or need.
 This includes, film, digital, infrared, small compact, video, 4x5, etc.